lemrey/sdk-nrf/applications/thread_border_router/README.rst

   A network protocol for configuring IPv6 hosts with IP addresses, IP prefixes, default route, local segment MTU, and other configuration data required to operate in the IPv6 network.

 Border Agent
-  A function that relays MeshCoP messages between the Thread Network and an external Thread Commissioner.
+  A function that relays MeshCoP messages between the Thread network and an external Thread Commissioner.

 IPv4 support (NAT64/DNS64)
   NAT64 enables IPv6-only Thread network devices to communicate with IPv4-only network servers and devices.
-  DNS64 allows IPv6-only client to receive special IPv6 representation of the IPv4 address.
+  DNS64 allows an IPv6-only client to receive a special IPv6 representation of the IPv4 address.
-  The NAT64 and DNS64 together allow an IPv6-only Thread client to initiate communications by name to an IPv4-only server.
+  Together, NAT64 and DNS64 together allow an IPv6-only Thread client to initiate communications by name to an IPv4-only server.

-Multicast forwarding
+Multicast Forwarding
-  Multicast Forwarding offers reaching devices on the Thread and Wi-Fi or Ethernet network in the same multicast group from both directions.
+  Multicast Forwarding allows offers reaching devices on the Thread and non-Thread (external) networks in the same multicast group from both directions.

 ND Proxy
-  A handling of Neighbor Solicitation messages to provide information about IPv6 addresses of Thread Nodes with active Domain Unicast Addresses.
+  Handling of Neighbor Solicitation messages to provides information about IPv6 addresses of Thread nodes with active Domain Unicast Addresses.

 Requirements
 ************